fahmih28/fatj-jsp/README.md

 springboot's autoconfiguration library for enabling a fat/uber jar app to serve jsp

 ## Usage
-- import this library in your pom file
+- add this lib in your dependency
-- its required to include, the dependency below in your pom.xml, this library uses spring boot parent version 2.7.18
+- its required to include, the dependency below in your pom.xml, this library uses spring boot parent version 2.7.18.
   ```xml
      <dependencies>
         ....